|

 it should not be put on slatted bed bases with slats that

+are more than 7/8cms apart.
 This kind of futon adapts itself most to body shape; once

 the material is compacted by body pressure however, it takes